In 2021, tuition for full-time New York College of Health Professions students was $14,040 a year.

 Check the financial aid website for more information on payment plans and tuition waivers.

-To learn more about New York College of Health Professions, choose from the options below:
+For more information about New York College of Health Professions's endowment, check with the school directly.

 Visit the College Confidential forums to join the conversation about New York College of Health Professions